 A nine ft, nine to 11-weight fly rod will be sufficient.

 For reels, a large reel with a disc-drag and line capacity of at least 200 yards of 30lb test backing is needed.

 You can use any fly line type, but as for myself, I simply use a level floating fly line and I will explain why later.

 A floating line will handle many situations.
 The sheer size and weight of your flies will pull the line under and down to the depths.
 Sinking tip and full-sinking lines can also be used if you’re fishing in areas that have a faster current and you need your fly to sink faster.

 Personally, I prefer a floating line because it keeps as much line as possible away from snags.
-Yes, it’s an issue that happens sometimes with this type of fishing.
-But, losing a few flies is nothing compared to snagging your expensive new fly line.
+Yes, it’s an issue that sometimes happens with this type of fishing.
+But losing a few flies is nothing compared to snagging your expensive new fly line.

 Using a strong leader is a must.

 I recommend using anywhere from 17 lb test to 25 lb test leaders.
 You can either purchase commercial tapered leaders intended for saltwater use, tie your own tapered leader, or simply use a piece of level monofilament.

 Leaders should be anywhere from seven to nine feet long.
 Strong tippet material is also a must.
 It must also be close to the same strength as your leader.

 Flathead Catfish have a voracious appetite.
 They prey on large baitfish such as sunfish, shad, herring, suckers, carp, and goldfish.
 Tie, or buy some flies that bear a close resemblance to these baitfish.